 In that vein, I thought I’d share some Magpie Moments, things that I snagged from real life and repurposed into fiction.

-“On some level, I always associate suicides with Superman.”
-[The opening sentence of Chapter 1]
+“On some level, I always associate suicides with Superman.”The opening sentence of Chapter One, Back to Lazarus

-Back to Lazarus opens with Sydney Brennan sharing that her grandmother had told Sydney and her brother that the actor who played Superman in the original TV series had lost touch with reality, jumping off a building and died by suicide.
+Back to Lazarus opens with Sydney Brennan sharing that her grandmother had told Sydney and her brother that the actor who played Superman in the original TV series had lost touch with reality.
+He had jumped off a building and died by suicide.

 So far as I can tell, that story is completely untrue, but the rumor did exist.

 In fact, my own grandmother told me that story when I was a child.

 [Note: I have gotten some pushback on using this story in the book.
 You can read more about why I kept it in and the dangers of pushing reader buttons in How Factual Do You Want Your Fiction?]